 With so many Maine authors to read (Richard Russo, Monica Woods, Kathy Swegar right here in Rome, etc.), what should I borrow from our Belgrade public library?
-The 2017 thoroughly researched story of Christopher Knight and his twenty years of survival in our local North Pond Maine woods.
+The 2017 thoroughly researched story of Christopher Knight and his 27 years of survival in our local North Pond Maine woods.
 New York author and journalist Michael Finkel established a correspondence with "The Hermit" while he served his time in jail.
 Meeting and talking to him regularly proved revealing.

 I found the story dumbfounding in many ways.
 How could he survive those twenty below zero winter nights without a fire?
-Christopher prized his need for solitude in the woods so highly that he faced death every winter of those twenty years.
+Christopher prized his need for solitude in the woods so highly that he faced death every winter of those 27 years.
 Only three minutes from a North Pond camp, how could his well established camp site be so well hidden?

 His repeated invasions of The Pine Tree Camp was where he was finally caught.

 We buy our annual Christmas cards from Pine Tree Camp, so I found this connection very personal.
 Also the news coverage locally of so many North Pond burglaries was the talk for many summers.
 Knight's stolen goods were rather small and he always carefully replaced screens and windows when he left

 The prosecution for only the last two years of burglaries was the legal evidence presented in court.
 Minor amounts of often less than twenty dollars of goods carried away by the hermit.

 The author not only investigates Knight, but he covers solitary confinement victims and hermits around the globe.
 The history lessons are many.
 I found his John McCain experience of solitary interesting, because choosing to be a hermit is quite different from punishment imposed in prison.